juxor/afaq/markdown/secH1.md

 (workers' councils or soviets) to replace the state, they were advocating it long before Lenin took up this perspective in 1917 (as we discuss in [section H.3.10](secH3.html#sech310)).
-The key difference being, of course, anarchists meant it will Lenin saw it as a means of securing Bolshevik party power.
+The key difference being, of course, anarchists meant it while Lenin saw it as a means of securing Bolshevik party power.

 Lastly, it should also be noted that Marxists, having taken so long to draw the same conclusions as anarchists like Proudhon and Bakunin, have tended to